-Set.
+- Set.
 In this state, the robots stop and wait for kick-off (cf. Section 3.5).
 If they are not at legal positions, they will be placed manually by the assistant referees to the positions shown in Figure 8.
-They are allowed to move their heads and tails before the game (re)starts but are not allowed moving their legs or locomote in any fashion.
+They are allowed to move their heads before the game (re)starts but are not allowed moving their legs or locomote in any fashion.
 This state is not available if only the button interface is implemented.
 Robots that do not listen to the GameController will be placed manually.
-Until the game is (re)started, they are in the Shortly pressing the chest button will switch the robot to the penalized playing state.
+Until the game is (re)started, they are in the penalized state. - Playing.

-Playing.
 In the playing state, the robots are playing soccer.
-Shortly pressing the chest button will switch the robot to the penalized state.
+Shortly pressing the chest button will switch the robot to the penalized state. - Penalized.

-Penalized.
 A robot is in this state when it has been penalized.
 It is not allowed moving in any fashion, i. e. also the head has to stop turning.
-Shortly pressing the chest button will switch the robot back to the playing state.
+Shortly pressing the chest button will switch the robot back to the playing state. - Finished.

-Finished.
 This state is reached when a half is finished.
 This state is not available if only the button interface is implemented.

 The team color should be displayed during the whole game on the LED of the left foot (blue/red).
-Teams that support the GameController can visualize.
-The selection whether the robot's team has kick-off on the LED of the right foot (off/white) should be visible in the states initial, ready and set.
-The current game state Both selections should also be visualized if the wireless is working.
-The current state of the robot should be displayed on the LED in the torsotorso and the LEDs on left and right foot should display the team color (blue/red) and whether the team has kickoff or not (white/off), respectively.
+Teams that support the GameController can visualize whether the robot's team has kick-off on the LED of the right foot (off/white) in the states initial, ready and set.
+The current game state should be displayed on the LED in the torso.
 The colors corresponding to the game states are: